rich-junwang/rich-junwang.github.io/content/about.md

 <img class="img-fluid z-depth-1 rounded" id="mypic" src="/img/junwang.jpeg">
 </div>

 <p>Hi there, this is Jun Wang.
 Welcome to my website.
-I'm a programmer.
-I love programming.
+I'm an AI researcher.
+I love programming but I prefer training models to write code for me..

 I am a Senior Applied Scientist at Amazon, specializing in foundational model pre-training, post-training, and reinforcement learning for complex reasoning tasks.
 My expertise spans the full stack of large language model (LLM) development, including data curation, pretraining, supervised fine-tuning (SFT), and reinforcement learning with human feedback (RLHF).
 I have experience training both text and code models.
 Most recently, I've been focusing on deep RL for math, code generation tasks.
 </p>
 <p>Opinions are my own and I do not speak for my employer or my team.
 On this webpage, I'd like to share my study and my